Work on 2nd Niger bridge 50% complete, compensation hit N5bn - Vanguard News

 Fashola gave the assurance when he visited Onitsha, the commercial city of Anambra to inspect the progress of work on the 2nd Niger Bridge, Zik’s mausoleum and other major projects in the Southeast while he also visited the State Governor, Willie Obiano.

-“By assessment, the piling work is about at the 2nd Niger Bridge 50 percent done, at the time I resumed work at the Ministry, only the bridge was designed and work had stopped here but because of the commitment of the President and the government, work has resumed here and for the foreseeable future, I dont see any reason why work will stop here again because the funding is now being provided, the Minister said”
+“By assessment, the piling work at the 2nd Niger Bridge is about 50 percent done, at the time I resumed work at the Ministry, only the bridge was designed and work had stopped here but because of the commitment of the President and the government, work has resumed here and for the foreseable future, I don’t see any reason why work will stop here again because the funding is now being provided, the Minister said”

 On the mausoleum, Fashola said the has no reason not to deliver by September 30th as he has promised, “The contractor is back to work late I admit but I have told him that if he fails to deliver by the end of October, he will leave the site, we will take it over by ourselves and finish it.”